brainhack-princeton/handbook/docs/content_pages/06-05-glossary.rst

     bucket/jukebox
         PNI's fileserver.
 Each lab has a volume on the fileserver, and all the lab volumes are accessible via apps, spock and scotty.

+    Conquest
+        location on PNI's fileserver where files are transferred from the MRI scanner

     scotty
         use this for interactive sessions on the server.
 Scotty is well-equipped for developing software to run on spock, as well as facilitating interactive workloads that are a poor fit for the computational clusters (e.g. using a gui).

+    scratch
+        location on PNI's fileserver that is not backed up.
+This is the ideal place for *intermediate* files that you are generating but do not need backed up, which ends up saving space.

     SLURM
         program used to schedule jobs and manage resource utilization on the computational cluster (i.e. spock).
 SLURM will allocate your job to one or multiple nodes on spock.